 Should We Have a Gathering at All?
 How Close Does an Infection Need to Be to Our Community to Consider Cancelling Our Gathering?

-Check with your state and local health authorities frequently for the latest information.
+The President’s Coronavirus for America recommends avoiding social gatherings of 10 or more people.
+Check with your state and local health authorities for the latest information.
 Public health officials may ask you to modify, postpone, or cancel events if it is necessary to limit exposure to COVID-19.
-Also, consider ways to connect with vulnerable members of your community in ways that protect them from exposure to other people.
+Be mindful of the vulnerable members of your community and seek to protect them from exposure to other people.

 Use the CDC’s Guidance on Mass Gatherings as a guide for reviewing your community’s calendar and to make decisions on which events may need to be canceled and by when.